jeraman/LL-Experiment-01/research/enclosure.md

 ![cardboard-v2-open](./images/cardboard-v2-open.jpg)

-The result seems quite solid, as you can see below:
+The result is still preliminary but seems quite solid, as you can see below:

 ![final-cardboard-v2](./images/cardboard-v2-top.jpg)
 ![final-cardboard-v2](./images/cardboard-v2-front.jpg)